 - From the FBA, the team writes a Behavior Intervention Plan (BIP) so that school staff has a consistent plan of action.

-- Ask your IEP team what the district's policy is on restraints and isolation.
+- Additionally, ask your IEP team what the district’s policy is on restraints and isolation.

 - Be very specific in the IEP of what the school can and cannot do regarding restraint and isolation.

-- Positive behavioral supports are best practice and should be included in the IEP.
+- In short, positive behavioral supports are best practice and should be included in the IEP.

 - Learn more from TACA’s article Behavior Issues at School: FBA, BIP, Seclusion and Restraint